 If you don’t enjoy doing it, you likely won’t finish.
 If you do finish your project, how good can a passionless work be?
-I’ve worked and created for free many times and there can be value in that for experience, exposure, what-have-you; I’ve also been paid for my artistic work.
+I’ve worked and created for free many times and there can be value in experience, exposure, what-have-you; I’ve also been paid for my artistic work.
 GETTING PAID IS BETTER!
-It isn’t always easy to open yourself and your work to potential criticism, but art and life isn’t for the faint of heart.
+It isn’t always easy to open yourself and your work to potential criticism, but art and life aren’t for the faint of heart.
 Buck up, folks, and try to get paid for your work, so you have time to create more.
 Rule three: be brave enough to display and potentially get paid for your art!

 When I started writing, I didn’t expect my novel would be published.
-Then publishing became relatively simple and inexpensive, and I wanted to share my work.
+Then self-publishing became relatively simple and inexpensive, and I wanted to share my work.
 I also want to make money and believe I will do so.
-If you create a work of art, but no one sees it, does it have impact?
+If you create a work of art, but no one sees it, does it have an impact?
 Not much!
 If a tree falls in the woods, but no one is there, does it make a sound?
 Probably, but who cares?!

 Stay motivated: read On Writing: A Memoir of the Craft by Stephen King.